MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M01-empower-workforce-copilot-executives/3-summarize-chat-channel-threads.md

    ![Screenshot showing a chat in Teams and the Copilot icon highlighted.](../media/copilot-teams-icon-da01ab29.png)

-   > [!NOTE]
-   > The Copilot icon appears in a one-on-one chat, group chat, and meeting chat.
+   > **NOTE:** The Copilot icon appears in a one-on-one chat, group chat, and meeting chat.
 3. At the bottom of the **Copilot** pane that appears, under the prompt field, select **More prompts**.
 In the drop-down menu that appears, select **Highlights from the past 30 days**.
 If this predefined prompt doesn't appear in the drop-down menu, enter the following prompt instead:

     **Summarize this chat**.